How to get to Gjiri Filikuri Beach in Himara

 How to get to Gjiri Filikuri beach in Himara (Albania)

-The next part is a bit shady.
-You’ll have to hold onto a thin rope as you repel down a rock face!
-If you’re not the adventure-y type or have a fear of heights you won’t enjoy this part.
-However if you are adventure-y you’ll thrive here.
+The next part is a bit tricky.
+You’ll have to hold onto a rope as you scramble your way down a steep rock face.
+If you’re not the adventure type or have a fear of heights this part may be intimidating.

 How to get to Gjiri Filikuri beach in Himara (Albania)